EYE ON BUSINESS: This week’s meetings | Peninsula Daily News

 • Port Angeles Kiwanis Club — Meets in person from noon to 1 p.m. every Thursday at Joshua’s Restaurant, 113 Del Guzzi Drive (off U.S. Highway 101) in east Port Angeles.

-This week features the Elwha and North Peninsula restoration work, presented by Dr. Anne Schaffer.
+This week features investment and financial help presented by Anthony Sanders of Edward Jones.

 There is a $5 minimum charge by Joshua’s for those at the Kiwanis meeting who do not order lunch.

-• Olympic Kiwanis Club — Meets in person from 7 a.m. to 8 a.m. every Thursday at Port Angeles Food Bank, 632 N. Oakridge Drive in Port Angeles.
+• Olympic Kiwanis Club — Meets in person from 7 a.m. to 8 a.m. every Thursday at Port Angeles Food Bank, 632 N. Oakridge Drive, Port Angeles.
 Coffee will be served.

 • Soroptimist International of Port Angeles-Noon Club — Meets at noon on the first three Fridays of each month at Joshua’s Restaurant, 113 Del Guzzi Drive (off U.S. Highway 101) in east Port Angeles.

+This week features Suzanna Spock of FutureWise discussing Valley Creek and Estuary.

-This week’s topic will be Healthy Families and domestic violence.
-There is a $5 minimum charge by Joshua’s for those at the Soroptimist meeting who do not order lunch or beverage.
+There is a $5 minimum charge by Joshua’s for those at the Soroptimist meeting who do not order lunch or a beverage.

 • Clallam County Economic Development Council — Coffee With Colleen, hosted by Colleen McAleer, at 8 a.m. on Wednesdays.
 The Zoom link is us02web.zoom.us/j/89474510306?pwd=VlIr RHh5RG1nYVh3V3J XRzF SMmRodz09, Meeting ID 894 7451 0306 and Passcode 187447.

-• Sequim Sunrise Rotary — Hybrid meetings at 7 a.m.
-Fridays at the Dungeness River Center, 1943 W. Hendrickson Road, Sequim, and online via Zoom.
+• Sequim Sunrise Rotary — Hybrid meetings at 7 a.m. on Fridays at the Dungeness River Nature Center, 1943 W. Hendrickson Road, Sequim, and online via Zoom.

-Programs can be found at http://sequimsunrise rotary.org.
-For a Zoom invitation, email sequimsunrise rotaryclub@gmail.com.
+Programs can be found at http://sequimsunriserotary.org.
+For a Zoom invitation, email sequimsunriserotaryclub@gmail.com.

+• Forks Chamber of Commerce — Luncheon meetings at noon on the first and third Wednesdays of the month at Blakeslee’s Bar & Grill, 1222 S. Forks Ave.

 • West End Business and Professional Association — Meets in person from 7:30 a.m. to 8:30 a.m.
 Wednesdays at Forks Congregational Church Fellowship Hall, 280 S. Spartan Ave., Forks.